segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Is The Segment SDK Compatible with Swift?

 Indeed!
-Swift’s compatibility with Objective-C lets you create a source that contains files written in either language, so to use our SDK from a Swift source just follow the instructions from Apple [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
+Swift's compatibility with Objective-C lets you create a source that contains files written in either language, so to use our SDK from a Swift source just follow the instructions from Apple [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

 ### Can I help develop a destination?